Domaine Bila-Haut - Chrysopée 2015

 About the estate:

-Michel Chapoutier, a key and prolific figure in the Rhône Valley wine world, has invested heavily in his Latour de France estate (with over 100 hectares of vines, extending into other villages such as Lesquerde, and a few plots on the Côte Vermeille).
-True to form in his perfectionism, he offers affordable wines that are good value for money.
+Michel Chapoutier, a prominent and prolific figure in the Rhône Valley wine industry, has invested heavily in his estate in Latour de France (which spans over 100 hectares of vineyards, extending into neighboring villages such as Lesquerde, as well as a few plots in the Côte Vermeille).
+True to his reputation for perfectionism, he produces affordable wines that offer excellent value for money.

 Robert Parker - Wine Advocate

-Reminiscent of a Saint-Péray with its vibrant saline minerality, aromas and flavors of buttery citrus, toasted nuts, and quince, the 2015 Collioure Chrysopée Blanc is wonderfully textured and endowed with juicy acidity.
+Reminiscent of a Saint-Péray with its vibrant saline minerality and aromas and flavors of buttery citrus, toasted nuts, and quince, the 2015 Collioure Chrysopée Blanc is wonderfully textured and boasts a juicy acidity.

 About the estate:

-Michel Chapoutier's outpost in Roussillon is a worthy extension of his operations in the Rhône Valley.
-The emphasis is on the same varieties—Grenache and Syrah, in varying proportions depending on the terroir—and the overall quality is very good, with the single-vineyard selections being particularly noteworthy for their excellence and limited production volumes.
-"My opinion is that Roussillon is like the northern Rhône in Languedoc-Roussillon," Chapoutier said during our February tasting in the small village of Latour-de-France.
-He and the rest of his team are very optimistic about the prospects for 2017 and 2018, which they describe as excellent vintages.
-It should be noted that while Chapoutier mainly produces dry wines in Roussillon, he has not abandoned traditional styles.
+Michel Chapoutier’s outpost in Roussillon is a worthy extension of his operations in the Rhône Valley.
+The focus is on the same grape varieties—Grenache and Syrah, in varying proportions depending on the terroir—and the overall quality is very good, with the single-vineyard selections particularly notable for their excellence and limited production volumes.
+"My view is that Roussillon is like the northern Rhône within Languedoc-Roussillon," Chapoutier said during our February tasting in the small village of Latour-de-France.
+He and the rest of his team are very optimistic about the prospects for the 2017 and 2018 vintages, which they describe as excellent.
+It should be noted that while Chapoutier primarily produces dry wines in Roussillon, he has not abandoned traditional styles.

 Wine Spectator